NUCAPS/SHARPpy-converter-script/README.md

 3. After downloading the EDR files, move them to the same directory as *sharppy_offline_netcdf_converter.py*.

 4. Run the *sharppy_offline_netcdf_converter.py* script to process all the netCDFs in the current directory.
 This creates the sounding text and location csv files.
-These files will be saved in the same directory as SHARPpy: */home/{user}/.sharppy/datasources*
+These files will be saved in */home/{user}/.sharppy/datasources*.

 ### Updating SHARPpy to point to the case study files